-The fraction of the population that is married declines with the passage of time in the model.
+$^{^{13}}$ There are not any recent estimates for the duration of marriages.
+Schoen and Standish (2001) estimate the duration of marriages to be about 24 years in 1995, while Espenshade (1985) estimates it to be 22.5 years for white females and 14.6 for black females over the period 1975-1980.
+The steady-state duration of marriages in the model is given by model.
 Figure 6 compares results obtained from the model with the U.S. data.
-The model can explain 12 percentage points of the observed 19-percentage-point decline in the number of married females.
-This seems reasonable since other things went on in the world, such as a rise in the number of people going to college, a decline in fertility, and so forth.
-Observe that the utility differential between married and single life declines over time.
-This occurs for two reasons.
+The model can explain 12 percentage points of the observed 19 percentage point decline in the number of married females.
+This seems reasonable since other things went on in the world, such as a rise in the number of people going to college, a decline in fertility, etc. Observe that the utility differential between married and single life declines over time.14 15 This occurs for two reasons.
 First, recall that the utility function for nonmarket goods is more concave than the one for market goods.
-Thus, high-income households (married couples) spend less on household inputs relative to market consumption than low-income household (singles).
-As a consequence, a fall in the price of purchased household inputs has a bigger impact on singles vis-à-vis married couples.
-Second, as wages rise, the importance of the fixed cost for household maintenance disappears.
-This is more important for single households than for married ones.
+Thus, high-income households (married couples) spend less on household inputs relative to market consumption than do low-income household (singles).
+As a consequence, a fall in the price of purchased household inputs has a bigger impact on singles vis à vis married couples.
+Second, as wages rise the importance of the fixed cost for household maintenance disappears.
+This is more important for single households than married ones.
 Finally, many couples choose to live together but not marry.
-The framework can be thought of as modeling couples living together.
+The framework can be thought of as modelling couples living together.
 The fraction of females living with a male fell by 16 percentage points between 1960 and 2000.
-From this angle, the model captures about 75% of the decline between 1950 and 2000.
-Interestingly, the model seems to do well predicting the number of marriages for the first half of the sample and the number of cohabitations for the later half.
+From this angle, the model captures about 75 percent of the decline between 1950 and 2000.
+Interestingly, the model seems to do well predicting the number of marriages for the first half of the sample, and the number of cohabitations for the later.
+Underlying the decline in the fraction of the U.S. population that is married is a rise in the divorce rate and a decline in the rate of marriage.
+This is true for the model too, as can be seen in Figure 7.
+In the model divorces rise from 11 to 24, per 1,000 married women.
+This compares with 11 to 23 in the data.
+Marriages, in the model, fall from about 129 to 94 per 1,000 unmarried women.
+In the data they dropped from 141 to 69 or from 211 to 82, depending on the measure preferred.
+Thus, by either measure, the drop in marriages in the model is a little anemic.
+Again, it is not surprising that the model does not do well in this 14 In line with the discussion surrounding Lemma 2 the compensating differential needed to make a single as well off as a married person only falls from 20.7 percent to 17.7.
+This small decline is due to the fact that the fixed cost, \mathfrak{c} , is only a small fraction of the value of a single's time endowment, w.
+15 Choo and Siow (2006) estimate a non-transferable utility model of the U.S. marriage market.
+Their estimates show that the gains to marriage for young adults fell sharply between 1971 and 1981.

-Fig. 6.
-Decline in marriage, 1950-2000: U.S. data and model
+Figure 6: The Decline in Marriage, 1950-2000-U.S. Data and Model.